Weak-Lensing Detection of Intercluster Filaments in Three Nearby Cluster Systems: Radial Cutoffs

 where $r_{\mathrm{t},\mathrm{p}}$ and $r_{\mathrm{t}, i}$ are the threshold radii for the primary and $i$-th secondary cluster, respectively.
-Table \ref{tab:radial_cutoffs_table} summarizes the evaluated cutoff radii $r_1$ and $r_2$, along with all associated quantities, for all systems studied in the paper.
-In each system, we consider only massive clusters with WL masses $M_{\mathrm{WL200c}} > 10^{14}\,\mathrm{M}_\odot$ that could contribute to shear contamination.
+As a consequence, only the closest and most massive clusters in each system determine the radial cutoffs.
+Table \ref{tab:radial_cutoffs_table} summarizes the evaluated cutoff radii $r_1$ and $r_2$ for all systems studied in the paper, along with all associated quantities.
+Figure \ref{fig:shear_profiles} illustrates the tangential and cross shear profiles for the dominant clusters in each system that eventually determine the radial cutoffs $r_1$ and $r_2$ and constrain the optimal filter used for filament detection.